COMMUNITY OF HOPE

 LAY EUCHARISTIC MINISTERS

-Lay Eucharistic Ministers are licensed by the Bishop and assist the priests during all Eucharistic services and deliver communion from the Holy Eucharist at the church to those who are unable to attend the services.
+Lay Eucharistic Ministers are approved by the Bishop and assist the priests during all Eucharistic services in the administration of the chalice.

 USHERS AND GREETERS

 These individuals greet parishioners and visitors, distribute service bulletins, facilitate Holy Communion and orient visitors to the church.

 LAY EUCHARISTIC VISITORS

 Lay Eucharistic Visitors are licensed by the Bishop and serve when requested by the clergy to immediately following the principle Holy Eucharist take the host and the wine to members of the congregation who, by reason of illness or infirmity, were unable to be present at the church service.